tonycai/smart_crypto_portfolio_manager/README.md

 # Smart Crypto Portfolio Manager

-A sophisticated multi-agent system for intelligent cryptocurrency portfolio management using the Google Agent-to-Agent (A2A) communication protocol.
+A sophisticated multi-agent system for intelligent cryptocurrency portfolio management using the Agent-to-Agent (A2A) communication protocol.

 ## Overview